aartikrish/de-novo-antibiotics/README.md

 * Tanimoto similarity to 559 known antibiotics: ```TANSIM_THRESHOLD```
 * Retrosynthetic accessbility (RA) score: ```RA_THRESHOLD```

-The filtered CSVs and the original SMILES lists can be found at [ADD LINK].
+The filtered CSVs and the original SMILES lists can be found at [Zenodo](https://doi.org/10.5281/zenodo.15191826).

 ---